Charlotte Flair: Raw Women's Champion (2016–2017)

 At Hell in a Cell on October 30, Flair regained the title from Banks in the first ever women's Hell in a Cell match to become a three-time women's champion.
 This was also the first time a women's match was the last match on a WWE pay-per-view.
 The following night on Raw, Flair was revealed as captain of Team Raw for Survivor Series on November 20, where Team Raw defeated Team SmackDown with Flair and Bayley being the survivors for Team Raw.
 On the November 28 episode of Raw, Flair competed against Banks in a falls count anywhere match, where Banks defeated Flair for the title, after which Ric Flair came out and celebrated with Banks.
 A 30-minute iron man match between the two was scheduled for Roadblock: End of the Line on December 18, which resulted in a 2–2 draw, but Flair defeated Banks 3–2 in sudden death overtime, becoming a record four-time Raw Women's Champion, as well as ending their six-month feud since it was stipulated that Banks could not invoke her rematch clause after that.
 Shortly after, Flair started a feud with Bayley who managed to defeat her in two non-title matches since her main roster debut in August.
-This led to a title match between the two that took place at the Royal Rumble on January 29, 2017, where Flair successfully retained the title over Bayley.
+This led to a title match between the two that took place at the Royal Rumble on January 29, 2017, where Flair retained the title over Bayley.

 On the February 13 episode of Raw, Flair dropped the title to Bayley in the main event.
 She later failed to regain the title in a rematch against Bayley at Fastlane on March 5, marking her first pay-per-view singles match loss after 16 singles victories.
 Also in March, Flair ended her association with Brooke and defeated her in a singles match.
 At WrestleMania 33 on April 2, Flair competed in a four-way elimination match against Bayley, Banks, and Nia Jax, being the last woman eliminated by eventual winner Bayley.
 On the April 10 episode of Raw, Flair was defeated by Jax in her final match for the brand.